A Plan to Renew the Promise of American Life, Plank 14

 Comments

 This plank is primarily about two things: our public calendar and our public symbols.
-These may seem trivial matters, compared to others discussed in this plan.
-But surely they have a sort of importance.
+This may seem trivial compared with the rest of this plan.
+But surely it’s not unimportant.
 Common symbols have a common meaning.
 They help us remember who we are.
-At their best, they inspire us to be our best.
+They can inspire us to be our best.
+While these recommendations are not essential, I humbly think they would be beneficial.

 Fiscal Year

 Let’s synchronize the federal fiscal and tax years with the calendar year.
 Just start everything on January 1st.
-It would be simpler for all of us.
 This is not a radical idea.
-Congress has twice moved the start of the fiscal year.
-First, in 1843, it moved it from January 1 to July 1.
-And then in 1976, it moved it again, from July 1 to October 1.
-And yet Congress still can’t get its work done on time!
-Let’s just go full circle and return it to January 1st.
-Keep it simple!
+January 1st was the original start of the federal fiscal year.
+Congress has moved it twice, to July 1st in 1843 and to October 1st in 1976.
+(And yet it still can’t get its budget work done on time.)
+Let’s complete the circle and return to where we started.

 Election Day

-We have universal adult suffrage yet half of voters typically don’t bother to vote.
+We have universal adult suffrage, yet half of voters typically do not bother to vote.
 In the nineteenth century, we had a more restricted franchise and average voter turnout was very high.
 Does that mean we should restrict the franchise?
-No. It means we should remove barriers to voting, to reduce the share of the electorate who don’t bother to participate.
-I would not make voting compulsory like in Australia.
-But I would move Election Day to a warmer time of year and make it a federal holiday.
-I would also have it coincide with (my proposed) Flag Day, on the second Monday in May — a beautiful time of year.
+No. While I confess I have my doubts about the wisdom of letting everyone who breathes have access to the ballot, I’m realistic enough to know that we’re never going to restrict the franchise in any significant way.
+It is not going to happen.
+What we can do is make a virtue of necessity and end all the nonsense talk about ‘voter suppression’ and the like.
+Let’s remove all unreasonable barriers to voting in order to reduce the share of the electorate who don’t bother to participate.
+I would not make voting compulsory as they do in Australia, but I would move Election Day to a warmer time of year and make it a federal holiday.
+I would also have it coincide with Flag Day and place it on the second Monday in May — a beautiful time of year.

-A benefit of making Election Day a federal holiday, and during a mild-weather time of year, is that it would weaken the case for early-voting and vote-by-mail schemes, which, as the reader will recall, are abolished or minimized under the ballot integrity plank.
+A benefit of making Election Day a federal holiday, and during a mild-weather time of year, is that it would weaken the case for early voting, which, as the reader will recall, we minimize under the ballot integrity plank, and vote-by-mail schemes, which we abolish.

 Inauguration Day

-As a logical consequence of moving election day to mid-May, we would need to move the day on which federal officers are sworn in.
-I would propose that each year Congress ordinarily convene on June 1st instead of January 3rd and that after each presidential election the president and vice president be sworn in on July 1st instead of January 20th.
-This change would require a constitutional amendment.
+As a logical consequence of moving election day to mid-May, we would of course need to move the day on which federal officers are sworn in.
+I propose that each year Congress ordinarily convene on June 1st instead of January 3rd and that after each presidential election the president and vice president be sworn in on July 1st instead of January 20th.
+This requires a constitutional amendment.

-Elections would be held in mid-May.
-The transition time between elections and swearings-in would shrink from the current nine or ten weeks to just two or three.
-Lame-duck congressional sessions, which have a whiff of illegitimacy about them, would be a thing of the past. /1
+So, elections would be held in mid-May and the transition time between elections and swearings-in would shrink from the current nine or ten weeks to just two or three.
+Lame-duck sessions, which nobody likes except losers and lobbyists, would be a thing of the past. /1

 Federal Holidays